 - habitual mouth breathing

-- recur more than five times per year
+- occur more than 5 or 6 times per year

 Preparing for an Adenoidectomy

 The mouth and throat bleed more readily than other areas of the

 body, so your doctor may request a blood test to find out whether your child’s blood